zimventures/MrFreeze/README.md

 You've come to the right place, partner.
 Saddle up...let's go for a ride.

 #### Disclaimer
 Testing is EXTREMELY LIMITED (aka I've only done some basic testing on my local boxes) so I suggest waiting until the first release before putting it into any mission critical stuff.
-There's no warantee on this bag of code!
+There's no warranty on this bag of code!

 ## Features
  - Creates snapshots (hourly, daily, weekly, monthly)